mateuszjurewicz/notes_public/English Vocabulary.md

 the middle barrier between nostrils.
 Not be confused with `philtrum`, which is cleft above lips.
 - `shamisen` (Japanese instrument) a traditional Japanese instrument, resembling a guitar.
 It's name means "3 strings", it's originally Chinese, and is fretless.
 The resonance chamber isn't made entirely from wood, instead the front is covered with a stretched cured cat-skin (traditionally), much like a drum or a banjo.
 The player uses a large pick with handle, called _bachi_.
 A more generic term for picks is a `plectrum`, a tool used for plucking or strumming stringed instruments.
 The plectrum has a handle cause it is used to simultaneously strum and drum.
+- `shoehorn` (verb and noun)
+1) the smooth, curved implement inserted at the heel of a shoe, used to help get the foot in there.
+2) to squeeze into an insufficient space.
+Metaphorically to squeeze sth in sth, e.g. a character into a movie, where there wasn't proper space for it.
 - `shofar`
 an ancient musical instrument, often in the form of a ram's horn, used for ancient Jewish religious purposes.
 Learned form the musical Godspell.
 - `snaggletooth` & `snaggletoothed`